Half - Iron Distance

-Registration closes at 7:00 pm AKST on July 27
+Registration closes at 7:00 pm AST on July 18

 Awards will be given to the top three men and women over-all and top three masters men and women (age 40+).
-The top relay teams will also receive awards.
+The top relay team will also receive awards.

 The transition area is gravel so you may want a blanket or large towel to set your stuff on.
 The area includes ample room to park cars and camp out.
 Port-a-potties will be available.